Delicious & Affordable: 5 Must-Try Slow Cooker Meals

 • 1 tsp italian herbs

-• 2 tbsp balsamic glaze see my recipe for this
+• 2 Tbsp balsamic glaze

-• 1 tbsp garlic powder optional
+• 1 Tbsp garlic powder optional

-• 1 tbsp onion powder optional
+• 1 Tbsp onion powder optional

 • ½ tsp turmeric optional